Avast SecureLine VPN Review 2023: Is It Worth Buying?

 Don’t Have Time?
 Here’s a 1-Minute Summary

-Avast SecureLine VPN Unblocks Netflix and Disney+ (but Can’t Access Hulu, HBO Max, Amazon Prime Video, or BBC iPlayer)
+Avast SecureLine VPN Unblocks Netflix, Disney+, and BBC iPlayer (But Can’t Access Hulu, HBO Max, Amazon Prime Video, or BBC iPlayer)

 Netflix and Disney+: Unblocked

-Avast SecureLine VPN has several servers around the US, which is perfect if you want to access the American Netflix catalog.
-When I watched The Witcher on my Netflix US account, I was impressed with the smooth video playback and excellent quality.
-I also asked a couple of friends in the UK, France, Germany, Sweden, and Canada to test Avast SecureLine VPN with their local Netflix library.
-It could unblock the content in those regions seamlessly.
+Avast SecureLine VPN has several servers around the US, which is perfect if you want to access your American Netflix account.
+When I watched The Witcher on my US account, I was impressed with the smooth video playback and excellent quality.
+Tests of Avast SecureLine VPN servers in the UK, France, Germany, Sweden, and Canada proved it could also unblock the content in those regions seamlessly.

 Screenshot of Avast SecureLine VPN unblocking The Witcher on Netflix